amitpawarcbg/cluster-api/README.md

 It is a common practice to create a temporary, local bootstrap cluster which is then used to provision a target management cluster on the selected infrastructure provider.

 In this article we will be using minikube configured on our local linux VM/machine which will serve as a management cluster.

+## Install clusterctl
+By this step we should have kubectl and minikube/kind cluster setup and ready to use.

+The clusterctl CLI tool handles the lifecycle of a Cluster API management cluster. clusterctl CLI tool support instllation on Linux and Mac OS.
+We will be using Linux distribution for clusterctl CLI tool.